AlexFiliakov/ggExcel/README.md

 # ggExcel

-The goal of ggExcel is to ...
+The goal of ggExcel is to push ggplot2 Plots to Microsoft Excel.

 ## Installation